rtablada/laravel-vps-guide/ubuntu/apache.md

 		- `allow from all` - Makes the server accept requests from any client

 The rest of this file should be left to its defaults so the final product looks a bit like [this](files/apache-default).

+Now we just need to restart the apache service for these settings to be applied `sudo service apache2 restart`.

+That's it!
+You should now have a raw version of Laravel 4 installed on your VPS and responding like a champ.

+## Pulling in a Repo

+Having a bare Laravel install is great, but doing all of your editing through SSH on a VPS is not realistic.
+Instead, let's wire this up to pull from an existing project you have setup on github or another git repo!

+Move into the websites directory: `cd /var/www`
+Remove the old Laravel 4 install `rm -rf laravel`
+Pull in your repository `git pull **url_to_repo** laravel` Composer install components `cd laravel` & `composer install` Make git ignore file permissions (saves tons of headaches of detached HEAD problems) - git config core.filemode false Set file permissions `sudo chmod -R 777 app/storage`

+That's it.
+Now when you want to pull down changes from your repository just run `cd /var/www/laravel` & `git pull` (if you change any composer packages you will also need to run `composer update`).